2025 FIRST Tech Challenge (FTC) Qualifier: SW Metro

 • Field Resetter / Field Supervisor – Reset and maintain match fields.

-🎓 Training is provided — no experience needed!
+🎓 Training is provided by FIRST for FIRST Tech Challenge (FTC) — no experience needed!
 Some roles are half-day.

 Sign up through the QR code on this page or click the QR code.
 For question reach out to enable@monumentalimpact.org.